itabara/blog.iulian.co.uk/README.md

 ### Generate:
 1. docker restart hugo
-2. don;t forget to push to github :)
+2. don't forget to push to github :)